Rorschach–Heiden railway: History

-The first efforts to establish a rail connection to the village of Heiden began in 1871.
-Early plans for an adhesion railway were soon discarded in favour of a rack-and-pinion line to Rorschach.
-After receiving the concession in January 1874, construction work began in the spring of the same year.
+The first efforts to establish a rail connection to the village of Heiden began in 1872.
+Early plans for an adhesion railway were soon discarded in favour of a shorter rack-and-pinion line from Rorschach.
+After receiving the concession in January 1874, construction work began in May of the same year.
 After a year and a half of construction, the line was finished.
-It was built in such a way that an extension to Trogen was possible.
-That was specified by the Swiss Federal Assembly.
-The line was opened on 6 September 1875.
+After officially opening on 3 September 1875, regular services began on 6 September 1875.
+The route was built in such a way that an extension to Trogen was possible.

 The entire route was 7,163 m long at the start of operations, 5,784 m of which were owned by the railway company.
 The construction costs of the line amounted to CHF 2,225,000, the costs for the rolling stock amounted to CHF 218,200.
 At the beginning, the railway company had three steam locomotives, nine passenger cars with a total capacity of 400 people and eight freight cars with a total capacity of 56 t.

 In 1897 the company was issued a concession allowing the construction of a branch of its line of km.
 2,666 to a quarry in the "Chrennen" (then "Krinnen") near Wienacht.
 For this purpose, a new track with a length of about 250 m was laid, which became an integral part of the entire railway system.

-Since 1930 the line has been electrified with the same power system as the SBB network, with single-phase alternating current 15,000 volts and a frequency of 16.7 Hertz.
+The line was electrified with the same 15 kV, 16 2/3 Hz AC system as the Swiss Federal Railways network.
+Two new class FZeh 2/4 electric locomotives were supplied by the Swiss Locomotive and Machine Works (SLM) and numbered 21 and 22.
+In 1950 four-wheel electric railcar, BCFhe 2/4 number 23, was supplied by SLM, followed in 1967 by a second railcar, ABDeh 2/4 number 24, from the same supplier.
+A third railcar, the articulated BDeh 3/6 number 25, was built by Stadler Rail in 1998.

-With retrospective effect on January 1, 2006, the 2006 General Assembly resolved to merge with Bergbahn Rheineck – Walzenhausen (RhW), Trogenerbahn (TB) and the former Appenzeller Bahnen (AB).
-The four railways now operate under the name Appenzeller Bahnen.
+On 1 July 2006, the RHB merged with the Rheineck–Walzenhausen mountain railway, Trogenerbahn and the former Appenzeller Bahnen to form a new company operating under the name Appenzeller Bahnen.